Threats to the Baltic Sea

 The Baltic Sea is one of the most threatened marine ecosystems on the planet.
 Decades of human activity in and around the sea continue to negatively impact its sensitive environment.

-Key among the direct threats of highest impact are:
+Key among the direct threats of highest impact WWF is working to address:

 - Agricultural practices related to eutrophication